 I’m the principal conductor of the South Bay Philharmonic, which was once known as the Hewlett-Packard Symphony Orchestra.

 - Conducting SBP’s debut concert in 2009

-- I’ve conducted the orchestra at Google in Mountain View several times.
+- I’ve conducted the orchestra at Google in Mountain View (now known as the Googler Orchestra) several times.

 - Read a silly little article posted about me at work in 2000.